All Episodes

 And the guy that's screening these videos is David Borman.

-He's the Washington Bureau chief for CNN.
+He's the Washington Bureau Chief for CNN.

-He's been sitting in a production bus in South Carolina for several days scanning all these YouTube submissions, and he's helping pick which ones to broadcast.
+He'd been sitting in a production bus in South Carolina for several days scanning all these YouTube submissions.

-How broad the age range was of the questioners, and how many the videos showed a person just talking into the camera.
+He said he had been surprised by how few questions there were about Iraq, how broad the age range was of the questioners, and how many of the videos showed a person just talking into the camera.

-YouTube is just people, average people from all walks of life who have basically one desire, and that's to be known.
+YouTube is just people, average people from all walks of life, who have basically one desire, and that's to be known.

 Everybody wants fame.

-Everybody wants some attention, and they're willing to give up all kinds of privacy uh in order to get it.
+Everybody wants some attention, and they're willing to give up all kinds of privacy in order to get it.

 But the idea that this represents some new revolution.

-And the idea that it represents some sort of unique brand new, never before in existence type of person involved in the political process is absurd.
+And the idea that it represents some sort of unique, brand new, never-before-in-existence type of person involved in the political process is absurd.

-It's it's the same people that have always either been involved or not been involved with the same irrelevant, stupid, or bright questions, depending on the person.
+It's the same people that have always either been involved or not been involved with the same irrelevant, stupid, or bright questions, depending on the person.

 There's nothing new about it other than a method of transferral.

-America's real anchor man and doctor of democracy here on the one and only EIB network.
+America's real anchorman and doctor of democracy here on the one and only EIB network.

-We are at the Southern Command, EIB Southern Command in South Florida today.
+We are at the Southern Command, EIB Southern Command in South Florida today, housed securely in the prestigious Limbaugh Institute for Advanced Conservative Studies.

 Now, there's a TV critic, a former TV critic out there.

-And he's got a website called BuzzMachine.com, and he's he's he's not happy the way CNN's handling these YouTube videos.
+And he's not happy the way CNN's handling these YouTube videos.

 Now, two thoughts about that.